Hanover school of architecture: Flensburg

-Alexander Wilhelm Prale began his work in Flensburg near Otzen, under whose supervision he carried out two new church tower buildings as an architect or construction manager from 1878: for the church of St. Marien am Nordermarkt and for the church of St. Nikolai at Südermarkt.[The two towers shaped the silhouette of the city from 1880 with their neo-Gothic appearance and their colored slate coverings.
+Alexander Wilhelm Prale began his work in Flensburg near Otzen, under whose supervision he carried out two new church tower buildings as an architect or construction manager from 1878: for the church of St. Marien am Nordermarkt and for the church of St. Nikolai at Südermarkt.
+The two towers shaped the silhouette of the city from 1880 with their neo-Gothic appearance and their colored slate coverings.
 After completing the two projects, Prale received further orders for church construction tasks.
 From 1880 to 1883, for example, he worked on the reconstruction and expansion of the Deaconesses Institute, a church hospital.
 For the representative facade to the valley town, Prale designed a yellow brick facade, structured by strips of red bricks.
 Wenceslas attested to the building's "significant urban planning effect"for its multi-storey and despite its small dimensions.
 However, the neo-Gothic exterior architecture completely disappeared due to later extensions and conversions.During his time in Flensburg, Prale also created civil buildings.
 As early as 1880, he built for J. A. Olsen a commercial building on Südermarkt (not received).
 The house was in a visual relationship with the recently completed tower of the Nikolaikirche.
 With its four floors, it became significantly larger than the surrounding medieval development, for Wenceslas a "sensitive scale break".
 The house thus embodied the "new metropolitan claim of Prussian Flensburg" and also demonstrated the "economic optimism" of the time.[The facade held Prale in red bricks; he designed the window openings differently from floor to floor: the ground floor got pointed-arched windows (later replaced by a large shop window), while on the first floor the windows of the right part of the facade were combined in pairs with segment arches.
 The pointed-arched windows of the second floor sat again in individual blind niches with a clover leaf arch closure upwards.
 The windows of the third floor were pointedly closed and edged in circumferential "form stone bulges", closed downwards with sole benches.
 A special feature of Prales were cleaned surfaces in the glare niches on which tendrils or functions of the house were displayed.
 Together with layers of glaze bricks and the colored slate roof, these plaster surfaces gave the Olsen House a "strongly polychrome facade image".
 In the next few years, more residential and commercial buildings of Prale followed.
 These include the Kontor- und Wohnhaus Schiffbrücke No. 21 (1880/81), the residential and commercial building Schiffbrücke No. 24 (1882) and the shipping company office and residential building Schiffbrückstraße No. 8 (1883).[In his pastoral buildings for the St. Nicholas community at Südermarkt (1900) and the St. John's community at Johanniskirchhof (1903/04), Prale took up the type of corner villa.
-This had become a popular solution of the Hannover School since the 1870s.
+This had become a popular solution of the Hanover School since the 1870s.